Robo-Advisor vs Financial Advisor: Which One Do You Actually Need?

 A clear-eyed look at what robo-advisors do, what financial advisors do, what each option costs in 2026, and how to think about which approach fits which situation.

-This post walks through what a robo-advisor actually does, what a financial advisor actually does, what each option costs in 2026, and how to think about which approach fits which situation.
-There are also more options than the typical two, including advice-only planners who provide full financial advice without taking custody of your money.
+This post walks through what a robo-advisor actually does, what a financial advisor actually does, what each option costs in 2026, and how to put them together.

 What a Robo-Advisor Actually Does